Rookie Boot Camp Project Simulation – Internship Concept Explained

 Customer expectation is growing as we speak

 Either we refer it to end-users (customers of our customers), or our clients directly, that is the truth.
-All of them naturally expect that the engineers developing their app possess considerable experience in software development.
-However, we all know from our experience that this is not always the case.
+All of them naturally expect the engineers developing their apps to possess considerable software development experience.
+However, we all know from experience that this is not always the case.
+Of course, it also has to do with the company staffing policy – as there is no such thing as a senior-only employment policy – nor should there be.

-Now, imagine you have to introduce a group of new colleagues to your team, and not all of them are experienced in the industry.
-Now we talk seriously, because that’s simply how it is in real life.
+Now, imagine you have to introduce a group of new colleagues to your team; not all are experienced in the industry.
+Now, we talk seriously because that’s simply how it is in real life.

 We all rely on experts and seniors, but the best way to demonstrate your expertise and seniority within the company is through leadership.
-While demonstrating it, you help your colleagues and rookies to learn, grow and shape their career development as best as you can.
+While demonstrating it, you help your colleagues and rookies learn, grow, and shape their career development as best as possible.
 Customer expectations might be growing as we speak, but we do not sit and wait for the escalation.

 As an adequate response to the already mentioned challenge(s) we decided to create a custom internship experience for the prospective candidates eager to join ProductDock.
 It is based on a real project simulation, while they work on various digital products and web applications as a functional team.
 Usually, we create a team of 4 people working together on a web app project.

-The duration of the internship is 3 months, and during that period the interns learn and adopt patterns of project planning, development, communication, feedback, project reporting, retrospectives, and product delivery and presentation to the broader audience.
+The duration of the internship is three months, and during that period, the interns learn and adopt patterns of project planning, development, communication, feedback, project reporting, retrospectives, and product delivery and presentation to the broader audience.

 Mentorship